ropensci/biomartr/README.md

 - [ENSEMBLGENOMES](http://ensemblgenomes.org)
 - [UniProt](http://www.uniprot.org)

 Furthermore, an interface to the [Ensembl Biomart](www.ensembl.org/biomart) database allows users to retrieve functional annotation for genomic loci using a novel and organism centric search strategy.
-In addition, users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.
+In addition, users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as

+- `NCBI RefSeq`
+- `NCBI nr`
+- `NCBI nt`
+- `NCBI Genbank`
+- `ENSEMBL`
+- `ENSEMBLGENOMES`

+with only one command.

 ### Citation